RonenNess/Shaku/README.md

 Return *Shaku*'s current version.

 # Advanced Topics

-Some extra stuff you should know.

-## Batching

-Shaku draw all sprites (and rectangle shapes) using sprite batches.
-But what is it exactly?

-One of the slowest things when using GPU for rendering is communication from CPU to GPU, aka 'draw calls'.
-This basically happens every time you ask the GPU to run the shaders program to draw something.
-Simply put, a single draw call with 1,000 vertices would be significantly faster than a 100 draw calls with 10 vertices each, despite the same amount of vertices and fragments to calculate.

-Sprite batching is an optimization that batch together a bunch of sprites and push them all in a single draw call.
-With batching we can draw tens of thousands of sprites without taking any FPS hits.

-However, batching have some limitations you should be aware about.
-We can't batch together sprites that use different effect or texture, so batching will have to initiate a draw every time that:

-1. The internal buffer gets full.
-2. Texture changes.
-3. Blend mode changes.
-4. Effect or camera changes.
-5. Render target changes.
-6. You draw a shape (line, circle, rectangle..).

-This part is crucial to understand, because it means that if you can sort your draws accordingly, you can optimize your draw calls.
-This is yet another reason why texture atlases are useful.

-### Why Not Instancing?

-If you're savvy in computer graphics, you probably heard about *Instancing*, which is a more modern and often faster approach than batching.

-For Shaku I chose batching because it keeps the shaders simple and straightforward, and shaders code remain agnostic to the batching (not the case with instancing).
-In addition, since we only draw simple quads and not complex geometries, the advantage of instancing is less significant than it would have been had we drawn actual 3d models.

-Note that if you really need instances you can probably implement it with a custom effects.

-A demo project that demonstrate performance with batching can be found [here](https://ronenness.github.io/Shaku/demo/gfx_performance.html).

 ## Shaku on NodeJS

 *Shaku* is a client-side library, designed to run in browsers.
-However, it has many useful utilities that you might want to use on server side as well, especially if you want to share code between client and server (for example vectors, collision, math helper..).
+However, it has many useful utilities that you might want to use on server side as well, especially if you want to share code between client and server (vectors, collision, perlin, path find, math helper and more..).

 To use *Shaku* on *NodeJS* you can require it just like you would require any node module.
-It will work just the same, only without the `gfx`, `sfx` and `input` managers, that will return null instead.
+It will work just the same, only without the `gfx`, `sfx` and `input` managers, that will return null instead since *Shaku* will detect we run on server side.

 ### Connecting to server logger